• Skip to primary navigation

 dry ingredients in bowl

 Anyway, I thought I might get tired of alternative grains after being so immersed in them this year, but it's been just the opposite.
-Instead, I have a greater appreciation for these plants, each with their own unique histories, flavors, colors, textures, fragrances and nutritional profiles.
+Instead, I have a greater appreciation for these plants, each with their own unique histories, flavors, colors, textures, fragrances.

 seeds in bowl

-Oats have always been one of my very favorite grains, mostly for their soft, starchy texture and creamy flavor.
+Oats have always been one of my very favorite grains, mostly for their soft texture and creamy flavor.
 But oatmeal on its own doesn't usually do it for me.
-Occasionally I'll make a pot for breakfast on a chilly morning, but we're more likely to be found eating avocado toast, breakfast tacos or smoothies.
+Occasionally I'll make a pot for breakfast on a chilly morning, but we're more likely to be found eating avocado toast on homemade adventure bread, breakfast tacos or green smoothies.

 But this oatmeal isn't like other oatmeals.
 I'm obsessed with this oatmeal.